Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 What are the main differences between term life and whole life insurance?

-Term life insurance covers you for a limited period and doesn’t accumulate cash value.
+Term life insurance plans covers you for a limited period and doesn’t accumulate cash value.
 Whole life insurance, in comparison, stays in force until you die and builds up cash value that you can use while alive.
 However, these perks don’t come cheap.
 Whole life is substantially more expensive than term insurance.

 What are the main differences between whole life insurance and universal life insurance?